SumantaBhattacharya/Java-DSA/readme.md

 - **Average Case:** The expected number of operations for a randomly chosen input.
 - **Worst Case:** The scenario where the algorithm performs the maximum number of operations.

+# Solved Questions on Array

+## 1. Create a list of unique elements taken from the user.
+Sort and print these.

+## 2. Write a program that fills an array with n integers entered by the user.

+## 3. Write a program that displays the sum, product, and average of the elements of an integer array.

+## 4. Create an array of 5 floats and their sum.

+## 5. Write a program to find out whether a given integer is present in an array or not.

+## 6. Calculate the average marks from an array containing marks of all students in Physics using a for-each loop.

+## 7. Create a Java program to add two matrices of size 2 * 3.

+## 8. Write a Java Program to reverse an array.

+## 9. Write a Java program to find the maximum element in an array.

+## 10. Write a Java program to find whether an array is sorted or not.